 Debt ratio is an indication of how much debt a company is holding, when compared to the value of its assets.
 It can also be applied to individuals: in which case it is the cost accrued by their debt compared to total income each year.

-Earnings per share, or EPS, is an important metric in a company’s earnings figures.
-It is derived from the total amount of profit generated in a period, divided by the number of shares in the company listed on the stock market.
+Earnings per share (EPS) is an important metric in a company’s earnings figures.
+It is calculated by dividing the total amount of profit generated in a period, by the number of shares that the company has listed on the stock market.

 In trading, exposure is a general term that can mean three things: the total market value of your trades at open, the total amount of possible risk at any given point, or the portion of a fund invested in a particular market or asset